spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 ### Preparing models

-All models in your project should either use the `UsesLandLordConnection` or `UsesTenantConnection`, depending on if the underlying table of the models lives in the landlord or tenant database.
+All models in your project should either use the `UsesLandlordConnection` or `UsesTenantConnection`, depending on if the underlying table of the models lives in the landlord or tenant database.

 ### Next steps